-- Facilities include Wi-Fi, digital Television, DVD and CD player and iPod docking station.
+- Facilities include Wi-Fi, digital Television, DVD and CD player.

 - Bed linen and towels supplied.
 Hair dryer provided.
-Complimentary Tea, Coffee, Milk & Biscuits and toiletries..
+Welcome pack consisting of Tea, Coffee, Milk, Biscuits, Fruit Juices and Toiletries.

 - Children are welcome.
-Please note that cot and high chair are not provided.
-There is a small unfenced water feature.
+Travel cot available to hire for £15 a week.
+High chair not provided.
+There is a small un-fenced water feature.

-- Sorry no pets (except for guide dogs ) and no smoking.
+- Sorry no pets (except for assistance dogs ) and no smoking.

 Beaminster is an attractive traditional Dorset market town, with pubs, shops and restaurants, set in the heart of stunning walking countryside.
 With over 200 listed buildings the whole of this historic town centre has now been made into a conservation area.

 The West Dorset area has been described by the Daily Telegraph as a "Foodies' Paradise" .
 TV personality Hugh Fearnley Whittingstall's "River Cottage restaurant is only a few miles away in Axmister.
 In Beaminster itself we have the now famous Brasserie at the Bridge House Hotel